StefanoTosi/ing-sw-2026-vismara-tosi-wium-tarocchi/README.md

 University project for the Software Engineering course.
 Mesos is a Java implementation of the Mesos board game by Cranio Creations.
 It is built with a Client/Server architecture (TCP Socket or RMI, selectable by the user), a TUI and a GUI for the user to interact with and a DB, server side, to keep track of the info of the users who finished a game and their scores.

-The project follows the full requirements set for grade 30L, including **three advanced features(FA)**: match leaderboard stored on a DB, support for multiple concurrent matches, and persistence.
+The project follows the full requirements set for grade 30L, including **three advanced features(FA)**: match leaderboard stored on a DB, support for multiple concurrent matches, and persistence of memory to server crashing.

 ## Prerequisites